bcoles/kasld/CONTRIBUTING.md

 follow the `<sysexits.h>` convention (`EX_UNAVAILABLE` = 69,
 `EX_NOPERM` = 77).

+#### Absence and denial are different answers

+69 and 77 describe different facts about the target: one is how it was built, the other is how it is defended. `open()`, `access()`, `stat()` and `opendir()` report both by failing, and only `errno` separates them — so returning 69 from a failed probe without consulting it records a denial as a missing prerequisite, and the report then overlooks hardening the target actually has.
+Under a mandatory access control policy this is routine rather than rare: a denied path fails lookup, presenting exactly as a missing one.

+`kasld_exit_for_errno()` in
+[`src/include/kasld/api.h`](src/include/kasld/api.h) returns the constant the failure implies.
+Call it immediately after the failing probe, before any other library call can overwrite `errno`, and only where a single candidate path was tried — after a helper that walks several, `errno` belongs to the last one attempted rather than to the most informative, so those components record a denial across the walk instead.

+`tests/check-absence-vs-denial` enforces this floor: a component that probes a filesystem source and can reach an absence verdict must consult `errno` somewhere.
+It cannot prove the reason is the right one, so it is a floor and not a proof — a component whose verdict rests on no probe at all belongs in the check's allowlist with its reason.

 ### Minimal component

 A complete, real component.
 It searches the kernel log for the